 Millions of small business owners have seen just how impactful Facebook Ads can be.
-Your friends at All Contractor Marketing have put together this Ultimate Guide to Facebook Ads for Your HVAC business.
+Your friends at All Contractor Marketing have put together this Ultimate Guide to Facebook Ads for Your HVAC business so you have the social media ad solutions you desire.
 This guide will help you learn to leverage Facebook Ads to drive traffic to your site and reach potential customers.
 Follow these 8 steps and you’ll be placing effective Facebook ads in no time.
+We are proud to offer social media ad solutions.

-Step 1: Choose Where to Place Your Ads
+Step 1: Choose Where to Place Your Social Media Ads

 There are 3 main places where you can place your Facebook ads: